 Photograph courtesy of Glyn Davies

 Rufus Frowde read music at Oxford University (where he was Conductor of the Oxford University Philharmonia, Organ Scholar of Merton College and a tenor in Schola Cantorum).
 He performed his Finals Recital as a violinist.
 He subsequently became Organ Scholar of Worcester Cathedral.
 In 2003, Rufus took up his current post as Organist and Assistant Director of Music at the Chapel Royal, Hampton Court Palace.
 He combined this with prize-winning postgraduate study in Choral Direction and Church Music at the Royal Academy of Music.

 Rufus appears as a conductor and organist on the Divine Art and Diversions labels.
 He is a passionate educator and is heavily involved in the work of Hertfordshire Music Service as an orchestral conductor and animateur (most notably as Artistic and Musical Director of the Hertfordshire Schools’ Galas at the Royal Albert Hall).
-He is also a part-time member of the academic staff at the Princess Helena College, Hitchin.

 Contemporary music features highly in Rufus’s diary and he has conducted and played for numerous premieres including works by Judith Weir, Richard Allain, Ben Parry, Graham Ross, Sasha Johnson Manning, Richard Sisson and Will Todd.
 2014 included his first organ recital at Westminster Abbey and the premiere of his carol Adam lay bounden at the Annual Carol Service for the Royal Academy of Arts.
 In 2012, Rufus was awarded Her Majesty’s Diamond Jubilee Medal.